jwtly10/file-flow/README.md

 ## Features

 - **Client Service:** The Client Service provides a user-friendly REST API for uploading and downloading files.
 It simplifies the process of interacting with the system.
-And allows for automatic segmentation of files based on user or project.
 - **Processor Service:** The Processor Service is responsible for any necessary file processing tasks.
 This enables customization for specific requirements.
-- **Storage Service:** The Storage Service stores files securely in a third-party service, Supabase, ensuring robust data management.
+- **Storage Service:** The Storage Service stores files securely in a third-party service Supabase, ensuring robust data management.
 - **Event-Driven Communication:** Kafka events facilitate seamless communication among the microservices, ensuring efficient data flow.
 - **Centralized File Management:** Use this project as a centralized solution for handling files across various personal and work-related projects.
-No need to reinvent the wheel for authentication and file storage; you can simply integrate these APIs
+No need to rewrite authentication or file storage; you can simply integrate these APIs.
 - **Spring Security:** With Spring Security implemented using JSON Web Tokens (JWT), data is only accessible to authenticated users/clients.
 - **Multithreaded File Processing:** FileFlow uses multithreaded processing of files, ensuring efficient and